tecladocode/web-dev-bootcamp/curriculum/section06/lectures/01_hello_world_flask/README.md

 ### Prepare Your Application Directory

 We'll create a folder called `hello-world` and put all our application code inside that.
-Go to your development directory (where you want to place your code) and run the following command to create the `app` folder:
+Go to your development directory (where you want to place your code) and run the following command to create the `hello-world` folder:

 ```bash
 mkdir hello-world